VISITING Lake Sorapis – HOW TO GET THERE + MORE TIPS

 - 1 VISITING Lake Sorapis – HOW TO GET THERE + MORE TIPS

 When I visited in 2018, it was not the most famous lake.
-Even though it is stunning, it is still not as Instafamous as other lakes (such as Lago di Braies or Lago di Carezza), but it is not a hidden gem anymore.
-Given its small size, it can easily feel crowded, but it is a place you should add to your Northern Italy itinerary.
+Even though it is stunning, it was not as Instafamous as other lakes (such as Lago di Braies or Lago di Carezza), but it is not a hidden gem anymore.
+Given its small size, it can quickly feel crowded, but it is a place you should add to your Northern Italy itinerary.

-It might not be that famous because you cannot get there by bus or car, but you actually need to do some hiking.
+If Lago di Sorapis is so beautiful, why is it not as popular as other lakes?
+It might not be that famous because you cannot get there by bus or car, but you need to do some hiking.
 While in other parts of Europe, clever business people would have set up a cable car to attract more people, this is a very authentic and untouched part of Italy.

 So, if you are wondering how to get to Lago di Sorapis, what to do there, and are looking for more travel tips, you are reading the perfect post.

-I made some pretty bad mistakes, which you can learn from.
+I made some pretty bad mistakes, which you can learn from them.
 A bit more on that later, but first, let me tell you some facts about the lake.

 Lago is Sorapis – Travel Information

-LOCATION: Sorapis is a mountain in the Dolomites, located in the province of Belluno in the Veneto region.
-The next biggest place is Cortina d’Ampezzo which is a popular resort town at any time of the year.
+- LOCATION: Sorapis is a mountain in the Dolomites, located in the province of Belluno in the Veneto region.
+The next biggest place is Cortina d’Ampezzo which is a famous resort town at any time of the year.

 Where to Stay Around Lago di Sorapis